Lola Adesioye speaks out after charges of sexually assaulting actor Gbenga Akinnagbe dropped - ExBulletin

 It was the day Adesioye was arrested and charged with sexual abuse and harassment against the actor Gbenga Akinnagbe, probably best known for his role in Thread.
 If convicted, she could have faced jail time, would have had to register as a sex offender, and it could even have compromised the UK native’s immigration status.

-In leGrioexclusive interview with Adesioye and his lawyer, Robert gottlieb, she recounted the events leading up to the charges and the fact that she spent 28 hours in a Brooklyn holding cell.
+In leGriothe exclusive interview with Adesioye and his lawyer, Robert gottlieb, she recounted the events leading up to the charges and the fact that she spent 28 hours in a Brooklyn holding cell.

 Adesioye said that she and Akinnagbe met at a party in 2019.
 As their friendship progressed, it also turned into a flirtation and even an occasional kiss.
 Additionally, Adesioye, a New York-based writer, commentator, and singer-songwriter, has occasionally assisted Akinnagbe with business needs.

 To complicate matters further, she was looking for new accommodation.
-Akinnagbe then offered him a lease for a house he owns right next to his house in Brooklyn.
+Akinnagbe then offered him a lease for a residence he owns right next to his Brooklyn home.

-Adesioye moved into the apartment on May 8, 2020, an intriguing date as he claims the first sexual abuse took place on May 14, which I was interested in, she says.
+Adesioye moved into the apartment on May 8, 2020, an intriguing date “because he claims the first sexual abuse took place on May 14, which I was interested in,” she says.
 We were neighbors, she said, citing the coronavirus pandemic and their proximity as the reason the two started spending more time together.

 According to Adesioye, one afternoon she was at Akinnagbes’ house and they got into a fight to get him to pay her for his services.
 She said if he didn’t pay her she wouldn’t pay him rent.
 So it has become very controversial, in fact, says Adesioye.